Akshaydineshan/Event_saver/README.md

 **2)User login** – Registered user can login

-**3)Available** Event will be listing in table format.
+**3)Available** -Event will be listing in table format.
 User can filter out the results based on events type business or personal.